marginal23326/Manga-Viewer/README.md

 - **Fullscreen Mode**: Toggle fullscreen for an immersive viewing experience.
 - **Settings Management**: Configure image paths, total pages, total chapters, and theme settings.
 - **Lightbox View**: Open images in a draggable, zoomable lightbox for detailed viewing.
+- **Quick Scroll**: Quickly scroll through pages/images using a quick scroll bar on the right side with a mouse cursor.
 - **Scroll Progress**: A visual progress bar to indicate scroll position within a chapter.

 ## Technologies Used